hmm-1947/AI-dino-plays/README.md

 # AI Dino

-This is a fun where a computer AI learns to play the "jumping dinosaur" game.
+This is a fun visualization where a computer AI learns to play the "jumping dinosaur" game.

 ![Dino Screenshot](ss.png)